Disentanglement via Latent Quantization: Preliminaries

 As stated, this problem is \emph{nonidentifiable} (or underspecified).
-Given $\dataset$, one may find many sets of independent latents (and associated nonlinear generators) that fit the data but are non-trivially different from the true generative sources~\citep{hyv_arinen1999nonlinear}.
+Given $\dataset$, one may find many sets of independent latents (and associated nonlinear generators) that fit the data despite being non-trivially different from the true generative sources~\citep{hyv_arinen1999nonlinear}.
 As such, reliably recovering the true sources from the data is impossible.
 Much recent work in nonlinear ICA has focused on proposing additional problem assumptions so as to provably pare down the possibilities to a unique solution.
-These theoretical assumptions can then be transcribed into architectural choices in a learned model or regularization terms in the optimization objective.
-Such approaches have shown promise in increasing our understanding of what assumptions are required to disentangle; we elaborate on this in Section~\ref{sec:related_work}.
+These theoretical assumptions can then be transcribed into architectural choices or regularization terms.
+Such approaches have shown promise in increasing our understanding of what assumptions are required to disentangle; we review these works in Section~\ref{sec:related_work}.

 While identifiability is conceptually appealing, achieving it under sufficiently generalizable assumptions that apply to non-toy datasets has proven hard.
 The field of disentangled representation learning has taken a more pragmatic approach, focusing on empirically evaluating the recovery of each dataset's designated source set.
 Given this empirical focus, robust performance metrics are vital.
 Unfortunately, there is a plethora of approaches in use, and subtle yet impactful issues arise even in the most common choices \citep{carbonneau2022measuring}.
 To address these concerns, in Section~\ref{sec:metrics} we propose new metrics for three existing, complementary notions of disentanglement~\citep{eastwood2018framework,ridgeway2018learning}.
-They measure the following three properties: \textbf{modularity}---the extent to which each source is encoded in disjoint sets of latents; \textbf{explicitness}---how \emph{simply} the latents encode each source; and \textbf{compactness}---the extent to which each latent contains information about disjoint sets of sources.
-We frame these three in a cohesive information-theoretic framework that we call \ourmetrics{}.
+They measure the following three properties: \textbf{modularity}---the extent to which sources are encoded into disjoint sets of latents; \textbf{explicitness}---how \emph{simply} the latents encode each source; and \textbf{compactness}---the extent to which latents encode information about disjoint sets of sources.
+We frame these three in a cohesive information-theoretic framework that we name \ourmetrics{}.

 The disentangled representation learning problem statement considered in this work is as follows.
 Given a dataset of paired source-data samples $\{(\source, \data=\genfun(\source))\}$ from the nonlinear ICA model \eqref{eq:ica}, learn an encoder $\encoder : \spaceof{\data} \to \spaceof{\latent}$ and decoder $\decoder: \spaceof{\latent} \to \spaceof{\data}$ solely using the data $\{\data\}$ such that (i) the \ourmetrics{} as estimated from samples $\{(\source, \latent = \encoder \circ \genfun(\source))\}$ from the joint source-latent distribution is high, while (ii) maintaining an acceptable level of reconstruction error between $\data$ and $\decoder \circ \encoder(\data)$.